Ereh11/Graduation-Project/README.md

 Napta project is our graduation project in FCI Luxor university 2022.
 _______________
 ### The probelm:
-By the year 2100, the world need of food is expected to reach its peak due to continuus exponential increase of human population all over the world, exceeding 9 billion human beings with basic need “Food” as the main global attention.
+By the year 2100, the world need of food is expected to reach its peak due to continuous exponential increase of human population all over the world, exceeding 9 billion human beings with basic need “Food” as the main global attention.
 On a hand the first proposal to overcome now and future food needs, the production rates must reach a percentage of 70 by the year 2050.
 On the other hand, plant/s pandemic/s reduce the expected crop yield production with an estimation of 40%, what is leading to a complete loss of outcomes, especially in distinct and far places where plant creatures superior and oracle knowledge in form of guidance doesn’t exist.
 _______________
 ### Description
 The main issue is trying to help farmers know the diseases type that affect their plants and knowing the appropriate treatment for each disease as soon as possible.